quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-acknowledgement frequency can lead to undesirable consequences for congestion control and loss recovery. {{QUIC-TRANSPORT}} specifies a simple delayed acknowledgment mechanism ({{Section 13.2.1 of QUIC-TRANSPORT}}) without any ability for the data sender to impact this behavior.
+acknowledgement frequency can lead to undesirable consequences for congestion control and loss recovery. {{QUIC-TRANSPORT}} specifies a simple delayed acknowledgment mechanism ({{Section 13.2.1 of QUIC-TRANSPORT}}) without any ability for the data sender to control this behavior.
 A data sender's constraints on the acknowledgment frequency need to be taken into account to maximize congestion controller and loss recovery performance.
 This extension provides a mechanism for a data sender to signal its preferences and constraints.